 Until the Reformation Deane was part of the Diocese of Lichfield, which included the north-west of England and most of the Midlands.
 Henry VIII founded a number of sees, and in 1541 the Diocese of Chester was formed, including Lancashire and Cheshire and parts of North Wales, Westmorland, Cumberland and Yorkshire.
-It was not until 1847 that the Diocese of Manchester was formed, Dr. William Derrick Lindsay Greer being the seventh bishop.
+It was not until 1847 that the Diocese of Manchester was formed.